vole/vole/README.md

 Start by installing [Bittorrent Sync](http://labs.bittorrent.com/experiments/sync.html).

-Following and sharing currently involves manually setting up folders, however we'd like to automate it as soon as Bittorrent Sync releases a build that supports command-line control.
+Following and sharing currently involves manually setting up folders, however we'd like to automate it as soon as Bittorrent Sync releases a build that supports control via an API.

 Following others
 ----------------